hamlet-io/docs/docs/in-depth/contribute/tools/site/react-components.md

 ### HamletComponents

-* Using the `HamletJsonSchema` functions below this Component reads in the publicly published JSONSchema for Hamlet component structures
+* Using the `HamletJsonSchema` functions below this Component reads in the publicly published JSONSchema for hamlet component structures
 * The Data is then rendered as reference data tables at [hamlet](https://hamlet.io/reference)
-* This allows us to use Hamlet to define its own JSONSchema for each Component and ensure the documentation is always current
+* This allows us to use hamlet to define its own JSONSchema for each Component and ensure the documentation is always current

 #### Props